sidhantmathur/sidhantmathurtest/_posts/2018-02-15-zero-to-one.md

 China, Theil argues, is a pessimistic society but with defined plans.
 They know they can copy the Western model to great success and will continuously copy until they catch up.
 Theil writes "Every other country is afraid that China is going to take over the world; China is the only country afraid that it won't."

-What's interesting about this is the place Japan has occupied in this.
-This wasn't discussed in the book but in a talk given later.
+What's interesting is Japan's place in this.
 Theil said that Japan used to occupy this position; they relentlessly copied the United States in every facet.
 Japan took denim, technology, manufacturing from the USA and the West.
 Now, however, Japan seems completely uninterested in the USA.
 Japanese denim is the best in the world.
 Japanese technology is very different than American, same with cars, programming, and television.
-Golf used to be widely popular in the 80s in Japan, now the courses are being turned into solar farms.
-Theil thinks that this is a somewhat disturbing sign of the stagnation of the West.
-We used to think that it was alright for Japan to copy us because while they were busy copying, we'd be moving on to the next thing.
-Now, however, they've caught up and found nothing more that we provide.
-The Western world is no longer far ahead of anyone.
+Golf used to be hugely popular in the 80s in Japan, now the golf courses are being turned into solar farms.
+Theil thinks that this is a disturbing sign of the stagnation of the West.
+We used to think that it was OK for Japan to copy us because while they were busy copying, we'd be moving on to the next thing.
+Now, however, they've caught up, and they've found nothing more that we provide.
+The Western world is no longer far ahead.

 ![SpaceX](https://images.pexels.com/photos/60132/pexels-photo-60132.jpeg?w=1260&h=750&dpr=2&auto=compress&cs=tinysrgb)